miker704/Strife/README.md

 * bundle exec rails db:setup
 * In a seperate console run npm run start
 * In the previous console run rails s or rails s -p {"DESIRED_PORT_NUMBER"}
+* Project is currently supported to be used in browsers Microsoft Edge and Google Chrome.
+Mozilla Firefox can be used but currently the styles need to be added to fully support it.
+Many styles are no longer supported in Mozilla browser and glitch out as a result.

 ## Disclaimer and Project Usage